awsdocs/amazon-rds-user-guide/doc_source/USER_ShareSnapshot.md

 + Sharing an unencrypted manual DB snapshot enables authorized AWS accounts to directly restore a DB instance from the snapshot instead of taking a copy of it and restoring from that\.
 However, you can't restore a DB instance from a DB snapshot that is both shared and encrypted\.
 Instead, you can make a copy of the DB snapshot and restore the DB instance from the copy\.

 **Note**
 To share an automated DB snapshot, create a manual DB snapshot by copying the automated snapshot, and then share that copy\.
+This process also applies to AWS Backup–generated resources\.

 For more information on copying a snapshot, see [Copying a Snapshot](USER_CopySnapshot.md)\.
 For more information on restoring a DB instance from a DB snapshot, see [Restoring from a DB Snapshot](USER_RestoreFromSnapshot.md)\.